casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 ```
 :::

-After the deploy we can check if it was successful and inspect the parameters of the deployed entry points.
+After the deploy we can check if it was successful and inspect the runtime arguments of the deployed entry points.

 The result of invoking the `put-deploy` subcommand is: